jcame/virome_analysis-FOOD/README.md

 ## Introduction

-This is a respository that contains a general implementation-workflow for virome analyses at UCPH-FOOD.
+This is a respository that contains a general workflow for virome analyses at UCPH-FOOD.
+To be able to implementing this workflow you will need access to:

+- Access to a UNIX-like environment terminal (w/ administrator rights)
+- R-base

 The workflow contains 6 wrappers dealing with the following steps:

 1) Fastq QC + reads labeling + de-novo assembly